sorhawell/sensR/README.md

-# sensR
+# No-sensR
-The sensR package development
+This is not sensR package development

-this is real commitment!
+this just a test fork